rodemfa913/DrawingFX/README.md

 # DrawingFX
 Drawing application using JavaFX.

-This project will be migrated to JavaProjects repository soon.
+This project will be moved to JavaProjects repository.